-33. The IRS, in connection with the operation of its automatic data-processing program, requires that taxpayers indicate their Social Security number or Individual Taxpayer Identification Number (ITIN) on their tax returns for use as a taxpayer account number.
-Under the Internal Revenue Code, a penalty may be imposed for

-34. Staff members who are liable to pay United States federal income tax should obtain a Social Security number or ITIN, even if they are not United States citizens or if their United Nations earnings are not otherwise subject to Social Security coverage.
-Staff members should file form SS-5 for a Social Security number or form W-7 for an ITIN.
+- 33. The IRS, in connection with the operation of its automatic data-processing program, requires that taxpayers indicate their Social Security number or ITIN on their tax returns for use as a taxpayer account number.
+Under the Internal Revenue Code, a penalty may be imposed for failure to supply an account or identification number, unless the taxpayer can show that the failure was attributable to reasonable causes. - 34.
+Staff members who are liable to pay United States federal income tax should obtain a Social Security number or ITIN, even if they are not United States citizens or if their United Nations earnings are not otherwise subject to Social Security coverage.
+Staff members should file form SS-5 for a Social Security number or form

+W-7 for an ITIN.
 If a number has been applied for but not received by the due date for filing, the staff member should ask for an extension of time to file.
 A missing or incorrect Social Security number or ITIN may result in the tax authority applying stringent penalties.
 Therefore, staff members are urged to apply for and to provide the Internal Revenue Service with their Social Security number or ITIN.

-D. Issuance of final 2018 tax payment cheques
+D. Issuance of final 2019 tax payment cheques

-35. Final tax reimbursement payments will be issued before the 15 April 2019 deadline to all staff members who submit complete claims for reimbursement of 2018 income taxes by the deadline of 1 March 2019.
+- 35. Final tax reimbursement payments will be issued before the 15 April 2020 deadline to all staff members who submit complete claims for reimbursement of 2019 income taxes by the deadline of 1 March 2020.
 The lead time provided by the submission deadlines provides the Income Tax Unit the time required to process and pay all timely filed claims for reimbursement of income taxes in advance of filing deadlines.
-Staff members who submit their claims for reimbursement of 2018 income taxes after the United Nations submission deadlines are not assured that their claims will be reimbursed by their applicable income tax filing deadlines.
+Staff members who submit their claims for reimbursement of 2019 income taxes after the United Nations submission deadlines are not assured that their claims will be reimbursed by their applicable income tax filing deadlines.
 Similarly, a staff member serving outside the United States who submits a complete and processable (see paras.
-5 and 6 above) claim for reimbursement of 2018 income taxes on or before 1 April 2019 may expect the claim to be reimbursed on or before the 17 June 2019 overseas filing deadline with the two-month automatic extension.

-36. Staff members whose advances to pay estimated taxes for 2018 were less than their entitlement to tax reimbursement for 2018 will receive either one or two tax cheques for each return.
-When two tax cheques are received for a particular tax return, one of the cheques will be a cheque made payable to the tax authority and the other cheque will be a cheque made payable to the staff member.

-37. All staff members who received advances to pay estimated taxes for the tax year 2018 must submit a copy of their final tax returns for 2018, together with form F.65 (Request for Settlement of Income Taxes), form F.65/A (if applicable) and form F.243, to the Income Tax Unit.
-If a staff member does not submit these by 16 October 2019, any tax advance payments that have been made to him or her may be recovered from his or her salary starting the following month.
+5 and 6 above) claim for reimbursement of 2019 income taxes on or before 1 April 2020 may expect the claim to be reimbursed on or before the 15 June 2020 overseas filing deadline with the two-month automatic extension. - 36.
+Staff members whose advances to pay estimated taxes for 2019 were less than their entitlement to tax reimbursement for 2019 will receive either one or two tax cheques for each return.
+When two tax cheques are received for a particular tax return, one of the cheques will be a cheque made payable to the tax authority and the other cheque will be a cheque made payable to the staff member. - 37.
+All staff members who received advances to pay estimated taxes for the tax year 2019 must submit a copy of their final tax returns for 2019, together with form F.65 (Request for Settlement of Income Taxes), form F.65/A (if applicable) and form F.243, to the Income Tax Unit.
+If a staff member does not submit these by 15 October 2020, any tax advance payments that have been made to him or her may be recovered from his or her salary starting the following month.